kahkengwong/PDAC_paper/README.md

 ---

 ## 🤝 Fork and Contribute
 Interested in contributing?
-Fork this repository to experiment, personalize, or enhance the project:
+Fork this repository to experiment, personalize, or enhance the project.

 ### Quick Steps to Fork and Make Contributions
-1. **Fork**: Click the **Fork** button at the top-right of this page.
+1. Click the **Fork** button at the top-right of this page.
 This creates a copy in your GitHub account, ready for your modifications.
-2. **Modify**: Make your changes in your forked version.
+2. Make your changes in your forked version.
-3. **Contribute**: After making modifications, consider proposing your changes back to this project through a pull request.
+3. After making modifications, consider proposing your changes back to this project through a pull request.

 ### Updating Your Fork
 To ensure your contributions are based on the most recent version of the project, keep your fork in sync with the original: